Dinodev0/Twisted-Wiki-Revamp/README.md

 Responsivity

-The website works in any screen width and height
+The website is now EVEN MORE RESPONSIVE!

 Working search menu [BETA]

-The search menu know works but its still in development
+The search menu works but its still in development

-NOTE FROM THE DEV: THE WEBSITE IS GETTING REMADE!
+NOTE FROM DE DEV: Please call me if theres any issues :/ ( with the responsivity only )

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------